xrcyz/Knowledge-Base/README.md

 c += learningRate * dLoss/dc;
 ```

-When [implemented](https://openprocessing.org/sketch/1244489) in practice, the network rapidly converges on a very similar solution to our hand-crafted one:
+When [implemented](https://openprocessing.org/sketch/1244489) in practice, the network rapidly converges on a very similar solution to our hand-crafted one.

 ![Gradient descent to logical AND](/images/gradientDescent.gif)

 Project idea: tally up the cumulative changes to the weights.
 If a weight gets pulled in two directions at once, should it cancel out?

 ***Conditional XOR***

-As we add more layers to the network, we need to tell non-output nodes what their error values are.
+The XOR network introduces a middle layer.
+We need a way to tell non-output nodes what their error values are.

 ```
 //conditional XOR